 B.A. in French and Comparative Literature, Boston University, Summa cum laude, 1994

 Her first book, Genocide Lives in Us: Women, Memory & Silence in Rwanda, published in 2012 by the University of Wisconsin Press won the 2013 Elliot Skinner Award from the Association for Africanist Anthropology.
 Her research has appeared in Politics & Gender, African Affairs, and African Studies Review.
-She teaches courses in peace and conflict studies, development and refugee studies, anthropology, ethnographic and qualitative research methods, and African politics and culture.
+She teaches peace and conflict studies courses, development and refugee studies, anthropology, ethnographic and qualitative research methods, and African politics and culture.
 She is currently the co-principal investigator on a senior research grant, “Collaborative Research: How do histories of violence shape affect and experience?” from the National Science Foundation.

 Dr. Burnet is a member of the Advisory Council of the Center for Victims of Torture-Georgia.
-From 1995-1999, she served on the Board of Directors of Amnesty International, USA, where she held the position of Vice Chairperson, chaired the administration and development committee, and participated as a delegate at the International Council Meeting in Troia, Portugal in 1999.
+From 1995-1999, she served on the Board of Directors of Amnesty International, USA, where she was Vice Chairperson, chaired the administration and development committee, and participated as a delegate at the International Council Meeting in Troia, Portugal, in 1999.
 She has testified as an expert witness in asylum hearings before the Immigration, Customs, and Enforcement Bureau of the Department of Homeland Security and before U.S. immigration courts and served as an expert witness in criminal court.
 She has conducted public policy research, cultural diversity and gender audits, and program evaluations for CARE-International, Africare, the North Carolina Healthy Start Foundation, and others.

 Burnet, Jennie E. (2012).
 Genocide Lives in Us: Women, Memory and Silence in Rwanda.
 Madison, Wisconsin: University of Wisconsin Press.